-(Sum of students with a "Y" indicator in the "Include in Participation Numerator" column) ÷ (Sum of students with a "Y" indicator in the "Include in Participation Denominator" column) \ 100
+- (Sum of students with a "N" indicator in the "Include in Participation Numerator" column) ÷ (Sum of students with a "Y" indicator in the "Include in Participation Denominator" column) \ 100

-$\circ$ Note: For 2021, grade 12 will not be used in the participation rate calculation.
+Note: For 2021, grade 12 will not be used in the participation rate calculation. - At the state level, all counts/percentages should be based on unduplicated student counts.